toolness/dropsync-rs/README.md

-This is a simple tool I wrote to help me synchronize application-specific data (usually saved game data) across multiple computers using Dropbox.
+This is a command-line tool I, Atul Varma, wrote to help me synchronize application-specific data (usually saved game data) across multiple computers using Dropbox.

 Note that this tool doesn't actually use the network itself: it simply assumes that the directory `Dropbox`, located off the user's home directory,